Beatrice Spampinato, M.A.

-Her dissertation titled Armenian Architecture and the Romanesque: A New Perspective treats the Italian art-historical historiography concerning Armenian medieval heritage.
-She worked as an intern at the Byzantine Museum in Nicosia (2015), and she currently collaborates with the Centre for the Study and Documentation of Armenian Culture in Venice (from 2018).
-In the framework of her current research, she recently made a mobility term for research at the Ivane Javakhishvili Tbilisi State University (2021).
-She is a member of the editorial board of Eurasiatica Series, Edizioni Ca’ Foscari (from 2019).
+She worked as an intern at the Byzantine Museum in Nicosia (2015), and since 2018, she has been collaborating with the Centre for the Study and Documentation of Armenian Culture in Venice.
+In the framework of her doctoral research, she made mobility terms for research at the Aix Marseille Université (2019), at the Ivane Javakhishvili Tbilisi State University (2021), and she has been the recipient of a fellow from the Kunsthistorische Institut in Florenz.
+She is a member of the editorial board of the Eurasiatica Series, Edizioni Ca’ Foscari, and since 2019 she organizes the annual Seminar on Armenian and Eastern Christian Art at the University of Venice.

 - Western and Byzantine Medieval Art and Architecture